Event display

 Phone: 02075231485

-Comrades in Art published by Thames and Hudson has already attracted strong reviews ('A triumph' TLS; 'Exemplary' Observer; 'Compelling' Spectator; 'Remarkable' Art Newspaper; 'Subjects simmering with energy and dedication' Literary Review).
+Comrades in Art - Artists Against Fascism 1933-1943, published by Thames and Hudson, has already attracted strong reviews ('A triumph' TLS; 'Exemplary' Observer; 'Compelling' Spectator; 'Remarkable' Art Newspaper; 'Subjects simmering with energy and dedication' Literary Review).
 The book will be available on the night at a discounted price.

 REGISTER HERE